TeneryResearch/GenderOpenData/CONTRIBUTING.md

 ## Your first contribution

-Unsure where to begin contributing to Data2x.AFRICA?
+Unsure where to begin contributing to GenderOpenData?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * `Beginner issues` - issues which should only require a few lines of code, and a